erroronline1/caro/readme.md

 	"split": Split output by matched patterns of column values into multiple files (csv) or sheets (xlsx)

+	"modify2": Modifies the result even after splitting in case this has relied on previous column values "remove": remove columns from result, may have been used solely for filtering/splitting

 	"evaluate": Object/dict with colum-name keys and patterns as values that just create a warning, e.g. email verification

 	"translations" : Can replace e.g. numerical values with legible translations.